alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 * The token below is the **quoted** or **target** token, the token you will receive in the trade.
 * The dropdown arrow next to the token symbol will open the **token search** and **selection panel**.
 * Below the amounts, you will find the current **exchange rate**, as well as the USD equivalent.
 * The central down-pointing arrow shows the **direction of the transaction**.
-In the below example, STX will be exchanged for ALEX.
+In the below example, STX will be exchanged for $ALEX.
 By clicking the arrow, you can quickly **invert** the order of the transaction: the base token becomes the quoted token and vice versa.

 <figure><img src="../../.gitbook/assets/token-swaps/2-enter-amount.png" alt="" width="375"><figcaption><p>Example of the Swap panel displaying exchange of 5 STX into ALEX governance tokens.</p></figcaption></figure>